ivyT26/FirstTime-LearnGit/README.md

 - git commit -m "" -m "" allows you to do a commit and create the decriptions for each commit; the first message is the general message while the second one is for the more in depth description
 - git commit -am to add and commit at the same time, only works for modifed files

+Saving all files of different statuses, whether it is a new file, a modified file, or a deleted file.
+- git add --all
+*Note: git add --all will ignore files delared in the .gitignore file.

 ## **Step 3.1**: Moving updates from local machine into a remote repository in Github

 Used git push to move changes in local machine to repository in Github.